-Adjusting the Tone and Balance of Zone 2
+Adjusting the Tone and Balance of Zones

-1 On the AV receiver, press Zone 2.

-- 2 Press the AV receiver's Tone repeatedly to select "Bass", "Treble" or "Balance". - 3 Use -/+ to adjust the bass, treble or balance. - You can boost or cut the bass or treble from -10 dB to +10 dB in 2 dB steps. - You can adjust the balance from 0 in the center to +10 dB to the right or +10 dB to the left in 2 dB steps.
+- 1 On the AV receiver, press Zone 2 or Zone 3. - 2 Press the AV receiver's Tone repeatedly to select "Bass", "Treble" or "Balance". - 3 Use -/+ to adjust the bass, treble or balance. - You can boost or cut the bass or treble from -10 dB to +10 dB in 2 dB steps. - You can adjust the balance from 0 in the center to +10 dB to the right or +10 dB to the left in 2 dB steps.

-- Only analog input sources are output by the ZONE 2/3 PRE/LINE OUT and FRONT WIDE/ZONE 2 L/R terminals.
+- Only analog input sources are output by the ZONE 2/3 PRE/LINE OUT, FRONT WIDE/ZONE 2 L/R, SURR BACK/ZONE 3 L/R, and SURR/ZONE 4 L/R terminals.
 Digital input sources are not output.
-If no sound is heard when an input source is selected, verify that the source is connected to an analog input. - While Zone 2/3 is on, RI functions will not work. - You cannot select different AM or FM radio stations for your main room and Zone 2/3.
+If no sound is heard when an input source is selected, verify that the source is connected to an analog input. - While Zone 2/3/4 is on, RI functions will not work. - You cannot select different AM or FM radio stations for your main room and Zone 2/3/4.
 The same AM/FM radio station will be heard in each room.
-Namely, if you have selected an FM station for the main room, that station will also be output in Zone 2/3. - When you have selected NET or USB as the input selector, the last selector selected will be set for Main room, Zone 2, and Zone 3. - When Zone 2/3 is activated and its input selector is selected, the power consumption of standby mode slightly increases. - When setting the AV receiver to standby mode while Zone 2/3 is active, the Z2/3 indicator is dimly lit.
+Namely, if you have selected an FM station for the main room, that station will also be output in Zone 2/3/4. - When you have selected NET or USB as the input selector, the last selector selected will be set for Main room, Zone 2, Zone 3, and Zone 4 - When Zone 2/3/4 is activated and its input selector is selected, the power consumption of standby mode slightly increases. - When setting the AV receiver to standby mode while Zone 2/3/4 is active, the Z2/Z3/Z4 indicator is dimly lit. - Even if you repeatedly press the remote controller's Zone to select zones, the last zone selection will be retained once you have switched to other components by pressing other Remote Mode after pressing Zone.